 This is my work area, you can see my drawing desk, storage unit and a space for the foam wrap I use to pack up the pencil portraits.
 You can also see my iMac and a large space around my scanner which is useful when scanning the large paintings that Nicholas produces.

 Here I am below working on a cat pencil portrait montage for a client based in Hong Kong.
-I work from both my iMac screen and printed photos of the artwork.
-You can just about see the photos of Gilli behind me on the screen.

 Both Nicholas and myself need professional lighting and we both use LED lighting systems. not cheap by any means, but the best lights we have ever used in our 20 years as professional artists.
 It is essential to have the correct equipment, whatever the costs.